NITCbase/nitcbase.github.io/docs/Roadmap/Stage08.md

 Now, let us implement the functions in the [Schema Layer](../Design/Schema%20Layer.md)

+The `Schema::createRel()` function is used to create a relation.
+Creating a relation involves adding the relevant records to the relation catalog and the attribute catalog (using `BlockAccess::insert()`).
+Before this can be done, the user input will need to be verified to ensure that there are no existing relations with the same name.
+Additionally, it will also need to be verified that the new relation does not contain duplicate attribute names.

-The `Schema::createRel()` function checks for duplicate relation and attribute names and inserts the records into the catalogs using `BlockAccess:insert()`.
-The `Schema::deleteRel()` function confirms that the relation is closed and then calls the `BlockAccess::deleteRelation()` function to delete the relation (we will implement this function later in this stage).
+The `Schema::deleteRel()` is used to delete a relation.
+NITCbase requires that a relation be closed before it is deleted.
+This is to avoid inconsistencies between the buffer and the disk.
+Deleting a relation is done with a call to the `BlockAccess::deleteRelation()` function (we will implement this function later in this stage).

 <details>
 <summary>Schema/Schema.cpp</summary>